dimagi/commcare-cloud/docs/howto/wipe_persistent_data.md

    You can check they have been removed by confirming that the following shows no output:
+       # from kafka version 3.x --zookeeper is removed and use --bootstrap-server instead

+       # use below command for kafka version < 3.x
        $ kafka-topics.sh --zookeeper localhost:2181 --list

+       # use below command for kafka version >= 3.x
+       $ kafka-topics.sh --bootstrap-server localhost:9092 --list

 Rebuilding environment
 ----------------------